Advanced Algorithms for Penalized Quantile and Composite Quantile Regression: Quantile Regression

 \section{Quantile Regression}

-In this section, we present the proposed ADMM, MM, and CD algorithms for quantile regression with adaptive lasso regularization.
-Since non-regularized quantile regression can be seen as a special case of the regularized version, we do not include the former here.
-Interested readers are referred to the supplementary appendix for implementations of the non-regularized problems and further details (omitted for brevity) on our proposed methods.
-For completeness in the upcoming simulations, a basic IP formulation is also given in the appendix.
+In this section, we present the proposed ADMM, MM, and CD methods for quantile regression with adaptive lasso regularization.
+We refer interested readers to the online supplementary appendix for implementations of the non-regularized problems and further details (omitted for brevity) on our proposed methods.
+For completeness in the upcoming simulations, a basic IP formulation is also given in the online appendix.